 First, try not to think of high value planting seed in this way—this is a concept that has carried over from the hemp grain production industry.
 Every variety is different, which is why we sell seeds by the count rather than by weight.
 Our heaviest seeds are about 22K per pound, while our lightest can be 35K per pound.

-This has been a common rumor every year.
+This has been a common rumor the past two years and at no point have we run out.
 Question the motives of anyone who repeats this demonstrably false statement (usually in order to create panic, then sell inferior seed).
-We produce all of our seed in sealed, indoor greenhouse facilities year round to ensure no cross-contamination from rogue pollen.
+We produce all of our seed indoors during the fall, winter, and spring to ensure no cross-contamination from rogue pollen.
 Inventory of particular varieties may be low from time to time throughout the buying season, but rest assured, we will always have more in time for planting.
-We operate 5 separate indoor / greenhouse production campuses, spanning over 300k sq. ft. of space with 4 megawatts of supplemental light.
+We operate 5 separate indoor / greenhouse production facilities, spanning 100k sq. ft. of space and 1.5 megawatts of supplemental light; this is enough space to supply the entire US hemp industry.

 We produce true F1 varieties for specific characteristics.
 Knowledgeable plant breeders will understand that our work cannot be replicated via outcrossing or inbreeding, particularly our patent-pending “early” flowering characteristic and pure CBG genes.
 Save yourself a failed season and buy F1s.